Arizona Agricultural Institute - formerly SAI

 View videos from the 2020 Virtual Academy and take an up-close look at a variety of Arizona agricultural industries to learn more about Arizona's diverse farming and ranching operations and the STEM that is involved to provide us with safe, nutritious, and sustainable food and fiber.

-The School Garden Food Safety Program provides trainings on how a school garden can become certified by The Arizona Department of Health Services.
+The School Garden Food Safety Program provides training on how a school garden can become certified by The Arizona Department of Health Services.
 This certification allows produce from the school garden to be served in the school cafeteria.
-The training also provides classroom lessons that are aligned to Arizona's Academic Standards.
+The training also provides classroom lessons that are aligned with Arizona's Academic Standards.

 This event is held every fall with an emphasis on the three days before Thanksgiving in November.
 Volunteers read the new book, Arizona Agriculture: Bee's Amazing Adventure, to elementary school students while helping them understand our connection to agriculture and the commodities produced on Arizona's lands.